satyarajsinh176/FPGA-CNN-Handwritten-Text-Recognition/README.md

 THS	0 ns
 Pulse Width Slack	+8.750 ns

-All timing constraints were met at the final 50 MHz operating point.
+All timing constraints were successfully met at the final 50 MHz operating point.

 A 100 MHz target was investigated during implementation but did not meet timing due to the critical path and associated fan-out.
 The final 50 MHz configuration provides positive timing margin.